Discrete hyperbolic curvature flow in the plane: Numerical results

 For the numerical simulations presented in this section, we consider the following fully discrete approximation of \eqref{eq:fdsd}, where in order to discretize in time, we let $t_m=m\Delta t$, $m=0,\ldots,M$, with the uniform time step $\Delta t = \frac TM >0$.
 We will approximate $x^h(t_m)$ by the grid function $x^m : \mathcal{G}^h \to \bR^2$.
 Analogously to \eqref{eq:fdthetah}, we define $\theta^m_j$, $j=1,\ldots,J$, in terms of $x^m$, and similarly for $q^m_j$ and $\tau^m_j$.
 Then, given suitable initial data $x^0, x^{-1}: \mathcal G^h \to \bR^2$, for $m=0,\ldots,M-1$ we find $x^{m+1}: \mathcal G^h \to \bR^2$ such that, for $j = 1,\ldots,J$,

 Observe that we have chosen a linear discretization, that is analogous to a mass-lumped finite element approximation of \eqref{eq:abxttxss}, which uses a semi-implicit approximation of $\frac{1}{| x_\rho |} \bigl(\frac{x_\rho}{| x_\rho |} \bigr)_\rho$ in the spirit of the discretizations proposed for the linear wave equation in e.g.\ \cite[\S2.7]{GrossmannR07}.
-In order to derive suitable initial data for \eqref{eq:fdfdimpl}, we observe that the solution to \eqref{eq:hcsf} satisfies the Taylor expansion
+We remark that in contrast to the semidiscrete setting, recall \eqref{eq:discle1}, it does not appear possible to prove a fully discrete analogue of the crucial normal flow property \eqref{eq:xnormal} for the fully discrete scheme \eqref{eq:fdfdimpl}.